saxix/django-iadmin/docs/source/index.rst

 iAdmin is an alternative Django Admin application that offer some useful extra `features`; Can works both as replacement of standard admin application or parallel to it on an alternate url.

-.. admonition:: Work in progress

-    This document is still incomplete e under development

 ========
 Features
 ========